ansys/pydyna/doc/source/getting-started/index.rst

 Working with LS-DYNA keywords
 -----------------------------
-The ``keywords`` subpackage can be used to interact with LS-DYNA keywords.
+The ``keywords`` module can be used to interact with LS-DYNA keywords.

 .. include:: ./KEYWOERDS_README.rst